-Morgana lives in a community of witches and magical folk far away from the city.
+Morgana Mage in the Robotic Age is about Morgana who lives in a community of witches and magical folk far away from the city.
 But as a young witch, lacks little magical ability.
 When she visits the city with her father, she’s captivated by a world of flying cars and buildings that reach high into the sky.
 Feeling more at home in this world than her own, she insists on going to school in the city to learn about these technological marvels.

 However, this throws up new problems for Morgana.
 Those in the city are distrustful of the magical community and vice versa.
 Now, both those at home and school resent her, apart from a robotic cat and new friend, Jonathan.